yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack.md

 #### Tyk Dashboard Admin

-If Tyk Dashboard bootstrapping is enabled, Tyk Dashboard admin will be bootstrapped according to `global.adminUser` field.
+If Tyk Dashboard bootstrapping is enabled, Tyk Dashboard admin user will be created according to the `global.adminUser` field.

 All admin credentials can also be set through Kubernetes secret.